Try Percona Backup for MongoDB

 Introduction

-Percona is known for its MySQL database, but thankfully they also provide useful information about MongoDB.
+When you think of Percona, you think of MySQL, but thankfully they also provide useful information about MongoDB.

 In addition to MySQL, we also use MongoDB as a data store for several of our products.